 2. Distribute Applications From the Admin Console

 Secondly, Google Play has private channels for businesses to host enterprise apps.
 Only pre-approved members of the organisation can access these channels.
-All the privileges and functionality for devices will be controlled from the Admin Console in G Suite.
+All the privileges and functionality for devices will be controlled from the Admin Console in Google Workspace.

 To upload and publish private apps in the Admin console, you only need an Android application package (APK) and a title.
 Apps are usually ready for users to download within 10 minutes.
 Add the published app to the applications whitelist in the admin console so employees can download it.
 Consequently, employees have easy access to required apps.

 The organisation controls privately distributed apps.
 This means that if an employee leaves, you have the power to remove the app or remotely wipe all stored data.
 There are many ways to configure how Google’s MDM will deal with an app.
-For example, if an application starts to request new permissions it’s possible to add a rule that blocks that app until a resolution has been reached.
+For example, if an application starts to request new permissions it’s possible to add a rule that blocks that app until you reach a resolution.

 3. The Google Ecosystem

-A lot of the oomph behind Google’s MDM doesn’t come directly from the MDM features, but from the MDM’s integration with the G Suite and Cloud Identity platform.
+A lot of the oomph behind Google’s MDM doesn’t come directly from the MDM features, but from the MDM’s integration with the Google Workspace and Cloud Identity platform.

 Cloud Identity is an Identity as a Service (IDaaS) and enterprise mobility management (EMM) product.
-It offers the identity services and endpoint administration that are available in G Suite as a stand-alone product.
+It offers the identity services and endpoint administration that are available in Google Workspace as a stand-alone product.
 As an administrator, you can use Cloud Identity to manage your users, apps, and devices from a central location—the Google Admin console.Google

 Above all, cloud identity manages directories, users, security, and single sign-on.
 Even more, it provides great insights and powerful analytics through Google Trends.